 Vanilla Bean Cheesecake

-This Vanilla Bean Cheesecake is a classic!
-A graham cracker crust is filled with a smooth, thick and creamy vanilla bean cheesecake topped with vanilla bean mousse!
+This Vanilla Bean Cheesecake is a classic cheesecake recipe!
+A graham cracker crust is filled with a smooth, thick and creamy vanilla bean cheesecake topped with homemade vanilla bean mousse!

 So when they came to watch football at our house, the first thing they asked for was the cake I’d promised them.
 I told them we were going to eat this cake the way my mom taught me.
 I sat them down on the couch in front of the football game, put the cake on the table in front of them, handed them each a big fork and said, “Now dig in!”

 It only took 0.15 seconds before their eyes got big in excited surprised and they did just that – dug in!
 For two girls, they ate WAY more cake than I expected – and had quite a sugar high.
 Then they washed it down with some Coke.
 Then I sent them home with grandma (my mom) and told her she was welcome.